grosv/laravel-passwordless-login/README.md

 [![StyleCI](https://github.styleci.io/repos/243858945/shield?branch=master)](https://github.styleci.io/repos/243858945)
 ![Build Status](https://app.chipperci.com/projects/8c76f67e-e513-46a3-ad7a-aecb136dfa05/status/master)

 This package provides a temporary signed route that logs in a user.
 What it does not provide is a way of actually sending the link to the route to the user.
-This is because I don't want to marry any assumptions about how you communicate with your users.
+This is because I don't want to make any assumptions about how you communicate with your users.

 ### Installation
 ```shell script